bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/45-John.md

 ^40^ Jesus said to her, “Didn’t I tell you that if you believed, you would see God’s glory?”

-^41^ So they took away the stone from the place where the dead man was lying.^*^ Jesus lifted up his eyes and said, “Father, I thank you that you listened to me. ^42^ I know that you always listen to me, but because of the multitude standing around I said this, that they may believe that you sent me.” ^43^ When he had said this, he cried with a loud voice, “Lazarus, come out!”
+^41^ So they took away the stone from the place where the dead man was lying.^^ Jesus lifted up his eyes and said, “Father, I thank you that you listened to me. ^42^ I know that you always listen to me, but because of the multitude standing around I said this, that they may believe that you sent me.” ^43^ When he had said this, he cried with a loud voice, “Lazarus, come out!”
 ^[11:41 NU omits “from the place where the dead man was lying.”]

 ^44^ He who was dead came out, bound hand and foot with wrappings, and his face was wrapped around with a cloth.